dts26/RAG-Learning/README.md

 * **Why Multi-Chunk Context?** Feeding multiple relevant chunks (Top-K) improves the LLM's synthesis capability for questions requiring information from multiple indicators.

 ## ⚠️ Known Limitations
 * **Analytical Queries Fail:** The system cannot reliably answer aggregation questions like *"How many questions are there in total?"*.
-The RAG architecture only retrieves a subset of the data (Top-K), leading the LLM to provide confidently wrong answers based on incomplete counts.
+The RAG architecture only retrieves a subset of the data (Top-K), leading the LLM to provide confidently wrong answers or outright refusal based on incomplete counts.
 * **Dataset-Specific Threshold:** The `0.7` distance threshold is tightly coupled to this specific document corpus and embedding model.
 It requires manual recalibration if applied to different datasets.
 * **Language Constraint:** The `all-MiniLM-L6-v2` model is predominantly English-only, making this specific pipeline unsuitable for cross-lingual retrieval without swapping the embedding model.